ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

 var account = Account.create(privateKey, password, label, params)
 ````

-### Import An Account
+### Import an Account

-Users cuold import an account by the backup data.
+Users can import an account by the backup data.

 This method will check the password and the private key, an error will be thrown if they are not match.